alex-kinokon/justjshtml_ts/README.md

 - Used the official `html5lib-tests` data as the main correctness target, with GitHub Actions running the suite on every push/PR (`.github/workflows/test.yml`)
 - Added a browser playground (`playground.html`) that imports the raw ES modules directly from `./src/`

+The library was built using OpenAI Codex CLI and GPT-5.2.
+See [issue #1](https://github.com/simonw/justjshtml/issues/1) for prompts and transcripts.

 ## Running tests locally

 Check out fixtures: